zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 ### Prefer Side-effect-free Functions in Streams

+__Tag__
+* Common Streaming Operations
+* toMap

 The most important part of the streams paradigm is to structure your computation as a sequence of transformations where the result of each stage is as close as possible to a __pure function__ of the result of the previous stage.
-A pure function is one whose result depends only on its input: it does not depend on any mutable state, nor does it update any state.
+A pure function is one whose result depends only on its input: __it does not depend on any mutable state, nor does it update any state__.
 In order to achieve this, any function objects that you pass into stream operations, both intermediate and terminal, should be free of side-effects.

-Intermediate Operations
+__Intermediate Operations__
 * filter
 * map
 * sort
 * limit

-Terminal Operations
+__Terminal Operations__
 * toMap
 * toList
 * toSet